MithilaGuha/ra-training/Tidy_Bayesian_Workflow.md

 wrangling and visualization and Stan for modeling.

 The workflow is composed of three sections: **model building**, **model calibration**, and **model validation**.
-The material draws heavily from Michael Betancourt’s case studies and training on using Stan at Drexel University in Fall 2018.
+The workflow material draws heavily from Michael Betancourt’s case studies and training on using Stan at Drexel University in Fall 2018.

 ## Model Building

 ### Describe the Model Conceptually

 A model starts conceptually: What is the data generating process?
-In other words, where do the data come from?
+Or, in other words, where do the data come from?
 This conceptual model often lives within a literature of model building, motivated by theory, and at its most basic may simply be a consideration of how to relax assumptions